 A coach who has been pitilessly steamrolled or bullshitted 0-1 during his opponent’s half must decide his own half’s offensive strategy.
 Obviously, his first reasonable option would be to control the tempo for as long as possible and bag a 1-1 draw.
 His second more exciting option would be to score relatively quickly and benefit from a chance to steal the ball and win.
 Dangerously, this option would also grant his opponent the same chance to win the game.

 The law of reciprocity states that gifting an opening can give you one in return.
 Or, in other words, you may need to risk a glorious defeat to win a glorious game.

 It is a very precarious exercise.
-If you leave too few game turns, the opposition will attempt a chain push or a pass, leaving you no way to steal the ball and score.
+If you leave too few game turns, the opposition will attempt a one turn touchdown or a pass, leaving you no way to steal the ball and score.
 At the opposite, too many turns left and they will securely run the ball in.
-The sweet spot depends a lot on what you are up against, but you should aim at leaving a number of game turns that feels too much for a pass (especially if you can easily retaliate), but that also feels a bit short for a very secure run.
+The sweet spot depends a lot on what you are up against, but you should aim at leaving a number of turns that feels too much for a pass (especially if you can easily retaliate), but that also feels a bit short for a very secure run.

-The idea behind this approach is that with few game turns left, the offensive may drop the “slow and safe” method and attempt a risky run to score the winning touchdown.
-Then, dices could be dangerously rolled against your skillful defence and a fight for the ball could break loose.
+The idea behind this approach is that with few turns left, the offensive may drop the “slow and safe” method and attempt a risky run to score the winning touchdown.
+Then, dice could be dangerously rolled against your skillful defense and a fight for the ball could break loose.
 When no team controls the ball and the tempo, events tend to flow very quickly.
 Whatever happens, it will certainly be exciting!

 In short, a boring draw mostly happens because no coach dared to invest all he had in a game.
-Sure, it is true that if you don’t speed, you won’t risk many tickets… but it is also true that you won’t win many races.
-Now, get back on the pitch and dare to win !
+Sure, it is true that if you do not speed, you will not risk many tickets… but it is also true that you will not win many races.
+Now, get back on the pitch and dare to win!